 - The aquatic systems have been mapped to a finer scale and have taken cognizance of any potential CBAs, as well as NFEPA river systems.
-If High / No-Go are avoided by the major infrastructure, then aquatic zones associated within the CBAs can be avoided, with the exception of one turbine area.
-Turbine 1 is however none located directly within any aquatic environments, only the CBA buffer. - A pre-construction walkthrough with an aquatic specialist is recommended and they can assist with the development of the stormwater management plan and Aquatic Rehabilitation and Monitoring plan, coupled to micro-siting of the final layout.
-This especially where the proposed alignments have deviated from existing tracks or roads. - Where large cut and fill areas are required, these must be stabilised and rehabilitated during the construction process, to minimise erosion and sedimentation. - Suitable stormwater management systems must be installed along roads and other areas and monitored during the first few months of use.
+If High / No-Go are avoided by the major infrastructure, then aquatic zones associated within the CBA Type 1 can be avoided, while impacts mainstem systems associated with NFEPAs, will be kept as low as possible (i.e. properly design crossings). - A pre-construction walkthrough with an aquatic specialist is recommended and they can assist with the development of the stormwater management plan and Aquatic Rehabilitation and Monitoring plan, coupled to micro-siting of the final layout.
+This especially where the proposed alignments may have deviated from existing tracks or roads. - Where large cut and fill areas are required, these must be stabilised and rehabilitated during the construction process, to minimise erosion and sedimentation. - Suitable stormwater management systems must be installed along roads and other areas and monitored during the first few months of use.
 Any erosion / sedimentation must be resolved through whatever additional interventions maybe necessary (i.e., extension, energy dissipaters, spreaders, etc). - Use the smallest possible working corridor.
 Outside the working corridor, all watercourses are to be considered no go areas.
 Any unnecessary intrusion into these areas is prohibited.
 Where intrusion is required, the working corridor must be kept to a minimum and demarcated clearly, before any construction commences.